 - In the Server name drop-down list, specify the name of the Oracle server to which you want to restore data.

 - In the Specify user account to connect section, select either of the following options:

-Select this option to connect to the specified server using the current user account under which Veeam Explorer for Oracle is running.
+- Use current account.
+Select this option to connect to the specified server using the account under which Veeam Explorer for Oracle is running.

 - Use the following account.
 Select this option to connect to the specified server using a custom user account.
 Then provide a user name and password for the account.